Low Limit Holdem Strategy and Tactics wpt dollar

 flop

-In Texas Holdem, you are dealt two cards face down, then a round of betting, then the dealer places three cards face up all at once.
+In Texas Holdem, you are dealt two cards face down, then a round of betting, then the dealer places three community cards face up all at once.
 These three cards are called the flop.

 free card